A social security number is required in order to process the criminal background check.

 North Central Texas College does not guarantee clinical placement and reserves the right to dismiss a student who commits any violation of law during the program.

-2. The student is responsible for filing paperwork with the Board of Nursing and completing the Declaratory Order process with resolution from the BON prior to being accepted into the nursing program.
+1. The student is responsible for filing paperwork with the Board of Nursing and completing the Declaratory Order process with resolution from the BON prior to applying to the nursing program.

 a. has been denied licensure by any licensing/certifying authority in any country, state or province